top of page

 2. You Don’t Need to Know Italian

 Of course, many Italians do speak English but if you will be traveling to little known places in Italy, outside of the tourist “comfort zone” you will need to understand and speak some Italian.
 That way you can experience all that Italy has to offer.
 Take some time before your travels to learn some basic Italian including verb conjugations.
 Phrase book Italian is confining and is a little like speaking from a script.
 Learning vocabulary is good but limited.
-Commit to a program that builds on more than rout sayings and idioms to carry on a conversation or you may end up like this.
+Look for a program (we're working on this) that builds on more than rout sayings and idioms to carry on a conversation or you may end up like this.

 You will be happier and more satisfied with your travels in Italy if you remember that you are traveling in Italy, a European country with a different monetary system, mindset and culture.
 Italians in Italy are not Italian-Americans.
 They are not stereotypical caricatures of the American media or even the same as our Italian-American relatives.
 They eat Italian food not Italian-American food.
 They don’t put Parmesan cheese or even call it Parmesan on seafood pasta or cut their spaghetti with a knife.
 They live in a political-economic system with different social mores and although there are more similarities than differences between us, respect and embrace the differences and you will have a more enjoyable time.